miklevin/levinux/README.md

 Inclusion of additional packages is simple, but requires a few steps be taken to optimize and set up.

 1. Download the package and any dependencies from http://distro.ibiblio.org/tinycorelinux/6.x/x86/tcz/ (dependencies are listed in the {package}.tcz.dep file).
-2. Add the downloaded `.tcz` files to `/Reset/Server/Ingredients`
+2. Add the downloaded `.tcz` files to `/Reset/Server/Ingredients/Custom`
-3. Run `tftp -g -l /mnt/sdc1/tce/optional/package.tcz -r /Ingredients/package.tcz 10.0.2.2` where "package" is the name of the package (an example can be found in `/Reset/Server/Recipe.sh`).
+3. Add the name of the downloaded package **without the `.tcz` file extension** to `/Reset/Server/Ingredients/extras.lst`

-4. Run `sudo -u tc tce-load -i package` to load the package.
-Output can be directed to /dev/null for silent installation (see `/Reset/Server/Recipe.sh` for example).
+**Optional** `/Reset/Server/Ingredients/install_extras.sh` can be duplicated and point at a file other than `extras.lst`.
+This can allow for different packages to be grouped and have group output silenced by pointing the output to `/dev/null`

-Steps 3 and 4 can be included in `/Reset/Server/Recipe.sh` or an external script that can be called in `Recipe.sh` or at any time after.
+**Note:** Ensure you do not write below the last line in the `extras.lst` file